Shepherd Hills Tested: 2013 season

-In October 2013, Shepherd Hills Tested competed twice at the PBR BFTS finals that year at the Thomas & Mack Center in Las Vegas, Nevada.
+In October 2013, Shepherd Hills Tested competed twice at the PBR BFTS World Finals that year at the Thomas & Mack Center in Las Vegas, Nevada.
 He scored 46 points bucking off Chase Outlaw in 3.78 seconds and 47.75 points bucking off Markus Mariluch in 1.53 seconds.
 Shepherd Hills Tested performed so well that year, he took home the 2013 PBR Reserve World Champion Bull title, coming in second to Bushwacker.

 In December 2013, Shepherd Hills Tested competed in the finals of the PRCA, the NFR, which took place at the Thomas & Mack Center in Las Vegas, Nevada.
 His first out took place against Josh Koshel, where Tested bucked him off in 4 seconds for a bull score of 45 points.
 Next, Tested took on Trey Benton, whom he also bucked off in 4 seconds, and garnered a bull score of 44 points.
-Shepherd Hills Tested performed so well that year, he took home the 2013 PRCA Bucking Bull of the Year title.
+Shepherd Hills Tested performed so well that year, he took home the 2013 PRCA Bull of the Year title.
 The year 2013 was one of the bull's best years.
 He had a 26-0 record across of levels of competition, as well as a 13-0 record on the BFTS.

 2014 season

 In January 2014, at a PBR event in Denver, Colorado, Shepherd Hills Tested bucked off Chase Outlaw in 4 seconds for a bull score of 46 points.
-In January 2014, at a PBR event in Pueblo, Colorado, Shepherd Hills Tested bucked off 2004 World Champion Mike Lee in 4.70 seconds for a bull score of 44 points.
-In January 2014, at a PBR BFTS event in Oklahoma City, Oklahoma, Shepherd Hills Tested bucked off Joao Ricardo Viera in 4.4 seconds for a bull score of 40.50 points.
-In January 2014, at PBR BFTS event in Sacramento, California, Shepherd Hills Tested bucked off Austin Meier in 4.05 seconds for a bull score of 45.25 points.
+Also in January 2014, at a PBR event in Pueblo, Colorado, Shepherd Hills Tested bucked off 2004 World Champion Mike Lee in 4.70 seconds for a bull score of 44 points.
+Also in January 2014, at a PBR BFTS event in Oklahoma City, Oklahoma, Shepherd Hills Tested bucked off João Ricardo Viera in 4.4 seconds for a bull score of 40.50 points.
+Also in January 2014, at PBR BFTS event in Sacramento, California, Shepherd Hills Tested bucked off Austin Meier in 4.05 seconds for a bull score of 45.25 points.
 In February 2014, at a PBR BFTS event in Anaheim, California, Shepherd Hills Tested bucked off Matt Triplett in 2.21 seconds for a bull score of 38.75.
-Again at that same event, Tested bucked off Mauney in 5.17 seconds for a bull score of 43.75.
+Again at that same event, Tested bucked off J.B.
+Mauney in 5.17 seconds for a bull score of 43.75.